 It can be hard to find balance when it feels like your are being pulled in every direction at once.
 Navigating one's own body through adolescence can be a full time job on its own, when you start to consider the social, academic, parental, and now even digital pressures and expectations faced by kids everyday, it becomes easy to see why many are left feeling overwhelmed.
 Skills like controlling one's emotions and managing times of transition aren't easy for anyone, and can be especially difficult for young people who, through no fault of their own, have yet to develop them sufficiently.
 The key to our adolescent and child therapy is simple; our therapists were children and adolescents once too.
 In addition to their professional experience, our therapists remember what that was like and can use their own experiences to relation with younger patients on a deeply personal level that allows for an open and valuable interaction.
 Our staff can meet the needs of children as young as 7 years of age and would be more than happy to accompany patients as needed through adolescence and adulthood.

 Couples therapy is designed to support and guide you and your partner through the challenges that go along with sharing oneself.
 GPA works with couples of all backgrounds and orientations to identify challenge areas of the relationship and to resolve conflict in a way that is both positive and collaborative.
 Using what is called a strengths-based approach, we help couples to develop and grow the positive aspects of their partnership, enabling both partners to remain open and actively engaged in making progress.
-First and foremost, we are here to facilitate a healthy dialogue because, regardless of the stage of the stage of the relationship, beginning, middle, or end, the first priority is always for the lines of communication to remain open.
+First and foremost, we are here to facilitate a healthy dialogue because, regardless of the stage of the relationship, beginning, middle, or end, the first priority is always for the lines of communication to remain open.

 A group therapy setting can be ideal for individuals to gain a peer perspective and to encourage pursuing positive change in their own lives.
 Working with a therapist in individual treatment can be impactful, but working and interacting with others who are struggling with similar issues can offer valuable insight that cannot be found anywhere else.
 Here at GPA we facilitate small group sessions where individuals going through similar situations can share their own experiences, gain new perspective, and work in a cooperative manner towards independent goals.
 Even the simple knowledge that you are not alone in how you feel or what you are going through can often be enormously comforting.
 This peer interaction coupled with our therapists guidance during what could otherwise be difficult conversations can make all the difference in overcoming your personal struggles and developing lasting coping techniques.

 The only thing harder than navigating one's own life is sharing that experience with others.
 The family dynamic is unlike any other in that there is an overt feeling of obligating and responsibility that often would take years to develop in a different kind of relationship.
 For this reason, healthy communication and peaceful conflict resolution are absolutely essential in maintaining a healthy family.
 Our approach stems from the idea that family members cannot be understood in isolation and must instead be viewed as interconnected parts of a complex unit.
-We invite families to work together as a whole or in part to process emotions, to interact freely, and to take advantage or our relaxed and supportive setting to hold conversations that they may not have held otherwise.
+We invite families to work together as a whole or in part to process emotions, to interact freely, and to take advantage of our relaxed and supportive setting to hold conversations that they may not have held otherwise.

 Psychodynamic Therapy focuses on unconscious processes as they are manifested in a person’s present behavior.
 The primary goal of psychodynamic therapy is to achieve self-awareness and an understanding of the influence it holds over our current behavior.
 Self-awareness and insight are integral parts of the psychodynamic process, as they enable unconscious elements of one’s life to become a part of their present experience.
-This modality assumes a more open ended structure in hopes of allowing patients to discover and understand how their behavior and mood are affected by unresolved issues as unconscious feelings.
+This modality assumes a more open ended structure in hopes of allowing patients to discover and understand how their behavior and mood are affected by unresolved issues and unconscious feelings.